ildella/wt-cli-workflow/README.md

 ### Conventions
 * Use .env files to store keys, credentials and various secrets
-* stage is used as prefix in .env file (eg: test.env, prod.env)
+* env is used as suffix in .env files (eg: .env.dev, .env.prod)
-* stage is used suffix in deploying the webtask (eg: myfile-test, myfile-prod)
+* env is used as suffix in deploying the webtask (eg: myfile-test, myfile-prod)
 * task name is the file name without the '.js' extension

 ## Usage